Our Team

-Assistant Professor of Watershed Science Director of the Geospatial Centroid
+ROSS PI, CSU Assistant Professor of Watershed Science, Director of Geospatial Centroid

-I am an ecosystem and watershed scientist primarily interested in improving how we use data and models to make better environmental decisions.
-I hope to accomplish this goal by building inclusive and welcoming teams and approaches that democratize complex datasets and toolchains.
+Matt is an ecosystem and watershed scientist primarily interested in improving how we use data and models to make better environmental decisions.
+He strives to build inclusive and welcoming teams and approaches that democratize complex datasets and toolchains.

 Interests